 In marketing, we have to identify to whom we address our services.
-No one makes a service that is for everybody.
+No one does a service that is for everybody.

 Ask the customer.
 What does he think?
 What does he use?
 What are his needs?

 Communicate really.
-Get on the level and language of the people who you’re talking to – may they be customers, technical people
+Get on the level and language of the people you’re talking to – whether they be customers or technical people.

 (keep reading ↓)

 Section II.
 The New Opportunities of the Internet